mmalvik/NET-API-Testing/README.md

 ## Intro

-This is sample repo for setting up API testing in .NET.
+This is a sample repo for setting up API testing in .NET.

 It includes:
-- Mocking services
+- Demonstrating mocking services
 - Getting application logs into test output by using xUnit's `ITestOutputHelper`

-Hopefully more stuff to come...
+- Using Testcontainers to run tests against a real SQL Server

 ## Setup